5770RM/penguins_game/src/T6/game_gui/README.md

 ./run
 ```

-In case of using Windows, code inside above Shell scripts should be done manually.
+In case of using **Windows**, code inside above Shell scripts should be run manually and use CMake GUI app.

 # Gameplay gallery
 ![plot](../../../doc/gallery/input_phase1.png)